Force Provider: History

 Development of Force Provider was begun after the Gulf War, where Army soldiers were provided outdated tents and makeshift facilities with minimal comforts, especially in comparison to the Air Force's modern Harvest Falcon system.
 The intention was to rotate soldiers out of front-line positions to spend up to a week at a Force Provider complex.
 Amenities would include private hot showers; field laundry service; field kitchen with cook-prepared hot meals; and (depending on circumstances) morale and recreation services such as a movie theater, post office, barber, or outdoor sports.

 The system underwent accelerated testing and development from 1991 to 1994, with an expected delivery of the first two modules by December 1996.
 Six Quartermaster Force Provider companies were planned, each company consisting of six platoons which were each responsible for setting up and operating one Force Provider module.
-However, in order to support Task Force Eagle's deployment to Bosnia and Herzegovina, interim support packages were created out of existing Army stock and manned by civilian contractors.
+However, in order to support Task Force Eagle's deployment to Bosnia and Herzegovina, interim support packages were created out of existing Army stock and staffed by civilian contractors.
 Despite some setbacks, the deployment of these packages was considered largely successful in providing warm, sanitary living and recreational facilities for more than 5,000 personnel.

 By 2000, five Quartermaster companies had been designated as Force Provider units: the 488th Quartermaster Company (Force Provider) in active service, and the 216th, 542d, 691st, and 802d companies in the Army Reserve.
 At full strength a company would have six platoons, each capable of operating one Force Provider package.